-Distortion resulting from welding and fabrication may be corrected by mechanical means, by heating or by the controlled application of weld runs.
+Distortion resulting from welding and fabrication may be corrected by mechanical means, heating or the controlled application of weld runs.
 Where flame-heating methods are applied, the following restrictions shall apply:

-- (a) Solid water jets may be used for cooling, only if arranged before use in accordance with Appendix D, Item (r). - (b) The temperature of steels shall not exceed 600° C.
+- (a) Where solid water jets are used for cooling, their use shall be agreed to in accordance with Appendix D, Item (p). - (b) The temperature of steels shall not exceed 600° C.

-Improperly fitted parts may be cut apart and rewelded, if arranged in accordance with Appendix D, Item (r).
+Improperly fitted parts may be cut apart and rewelded if arranged in accordance with Appendix D, Item (p).